 Again, do not let this dissuade you from pursuing a case.
 We can help you show that the other party was primarily responsible.

 What We Have To Prove To Win a Personal Injury Case in Florida

 To recover compensation, we must prove that the other party was responsible for the accident.
 That means we have to establish all of the elements of negligence when we go after damages in a personal injury case.
 Without these elements, it will be challenging to prove that negligence occurred.
 We must show that the defendant:

 - Owed you a duty of care: For example, if we are suing the other driver in a car accident case, we have to show that the law imposes a duty of care on the driver.
 Everyone who operates a motor vehicle on the streets owes other drivers, passengers, pedestrians, and anyone else in harm’s way a duty to drive cautiously and obey the rules of the road.

-- Breached the duty of care.
-It is negligence when someone breaches the duty of care.
+- Breached the duty of care: It is negligence when someone breaches their duty of care.
 Let’s say that you were stopped at a red light when a drunk driver plowed into your car.
 Driving while under the influence of alcohol violates the duty to obey the rules of the road and drive cautiously.
 As such, the drunk driver breached their duty of care.

-- Caused your injuries through negligence.
-The defendant’s negligence must be the thing that caused the harm.
-If you suffered physical injuries from the collision, the facts of your situation satisfy the requirement of causation.
+- Caused your injuries through negligence: The defendant’s negligence must be the thing that caused the harm.
+So, if you suffered physical injuries from a collision, the facts of your situation could satisfy the requirement of causation.
 In the DUI accident example, the defendant’s negligent act of driving while impaired caused the collision that injured you.

 - Caused you to suffer damages: You should be compensated for damages that result from a personal injury, such as medical bills and lost income.
 Your case will determine the damages you can request from the liable party.